Chicago DUI Lawyer, Providing Nationally-Recognized, Award-Winning Defense for Second-Time DUI

 No Lookback Period Under Illinois DUI Law

 Whether your first DUI was too long ago for your current DUI to be considered a second DUI, does not apply in Illinois.
 Unlike other states, Illinois does not have a look-back provision.
-An example of a look-back provision would be if your first DUI was in 1990 and your current DUI is in 2018.
-In a state that has a 10-year look-back, since your first DUI was more than 10 years ago, your current DUI would not be considered a second DUI.
+An example of a look-back provision would be if your first DUI was in 1990 and your current DUI is in 2019.
+In a state that has a 10-year look-back period, since your first DUI was more than 10 years ago, your current DUI would not be considered a second DUI.
 Since Illinois has no look-back period, there is no time limit for your first DUI.
 A current DUI in Illinois would be considered your second DUI if you ever had a prior DUI in the past.
 A current DUI would be considered a second DUI even if you received Court Supervision for your first DUI.
-If you successfully complete Court Supervision, your guilty plea would not be considered a criminal conviction.
+If you successfully complete Court Supervision, your guilty plea would not be considered a criminal conviction for purposes of your criminal record.
 When it comes to a second DUI, a prior sentence of Court Supervision would be considered a first DUI for purposes of determining whether you had a prior DUI.

 A second DUI is a class A Misdemeanor.
-A Class A Misdemeanor carries a possible jail sentence of up to one year in County Jail.
+A Class A Misdemeanor carries a possible jail sentence of up to one year in County Jail and a maximum fine of $2,500.
 You can receive probation for a 2nd DUI class A Misdemeanor but certain mandatory punishments are required to be imposed.
 The mandatory provisions of a second DUI sentence are as follows:

 - you will be sentenced to a minimum of 5 days in County Jail or required to perform 240 hours of community service.